 1st Reading (Track 2): Genesis 15:1-6

-Our first reading is the second promise of God to Abram and Sarai that they would bear a child and, in fact, have descendants more than they can count.
+Our first reading is the second promise of God to Abram and Sarai that they would bear a child and have descendants more than they can count.
 The initial promise was made in chapter 12 when God asked them to set out from their homeland.
 Significant time has passed.
 They have been to Egypt, been involved in a war between the various kings of the land of Canaan, and made offering to the mysterious King Melchizedek of Salem.
 After all this, one can imagine that they have begun to wonder about that promise!
-It is now time, however, to settle in the land that was promised, and so the child and the descendants are promised again.
+It is now time, however, to settle in the land to which they were sent, and so the child and the descendants are promised again.
 Both St. Paul and the writer to the Hebrews will make much of Abram’s response of faith and that the Lord responded by “reckoning it to him as righteousness.”

 15:1 After these things the word of the Lord came to Abram in a vision, “Do not be afraid, Abram, I am your shield; your reward shall be very great.”
 2 But Abram said, “O Lord God, what will you give me, for I continue childless, and the heir of my house is Eliezer of Damascus?”
 3 And Abram said, “You have given me no offspring, and so a slave born in my house is to be my heir.”
 4 But the word of the Lord came to him, “This man shall not be your heir; no one but your very own issue shall be your heir.”
 5 He brought him outside and said, “Look toward heaven and count the stars, if you are able to count them.”
 Then he said to him, “So shall your descendants be.”
 6 And he believed the Lord; and the Lord reckoned it to him as righteousness.